 A person with hypopituitarism has a pituitary gland that doesn’t produce one or more of its hormones, or doesn’t produce enough of them.
 This disorder can affect any number of the body’s routine functions, including growth, blood pressure and reproduction.

 According to research published in Postgraduate Medical Journal, the prevalence of hypopituitarism is 45 cases per 100,000 people and the incidence rate is about 4 cases per 100,000 people, per year.
-Nearly 50 percent of patients have 3 to 5 pituitary hormone deficits.
+Nearly 50 percent of patients have three to five pituitary hormone deficits.
 (1)

 Common Symptoms of Hypopituitarism